csdms/hrt_workshop/README.md

 If you would like to run these notebooks on your personal computer, you can do that too.
-You will need to have a Python installation (we recommend the [Anaconda distribution](anaconda-download), but others should work as well).
+You will need to have a Python installation (we recommend the [Anaconda distribution][anaconda-download], but others should work as well).

 If you have `git` installed, you can get the lessons by cloning this repository,

     git clone git@github.com:csdms/hrt_workshop

-You can, alternatively, [download a zip file](hrt-workshop-zip) of the repository.
+You can, alternatively, [download a zip file][hrt-workshop-zip] of the repository.

 Once you have the source code, install the necessary dependencies to run the notebooks into your current environment (either *pip* or *conda*/*mamba* should work),